Levofloxacin, 500 mg 5 pcs

 – epilepsy;

-– pseudoparalytic myasthenia gravis (see
+– pseudoparalytic myasthenia gravis (myasthenia gravis) (see sections “Side effects”, “Special instructions”);

-Side effects
+Side Effects

-The side effects listed below are presented according to the following frequency gradations: very frequently (⥠1/10), frequently (⥠1/100 to < 1/10), infrequently (⥠1/1000 to < 1/100), rarely (⥠1/10000 to < 1/1000), very rarely (< 1/10000), unspecified frequency (no data available to determine frequency of occurrence).
+The side effects listed below are presented in accordance with the following gradations of the frequency of their occurrence: very often (≥ 1/10), often (≥ 1/100 to < 1/10), infrequently (≥ 1/1000 to < 1/100), rarely (≥ 1/10000 to < 1/1000), very rarely (< 1/10000), unspecified frequency (according to It is not possible to determine the frequency of occurrence based on the available data).

 Cardiac disorders:

-Infrequent: leukopenia, eosinophilia.
+Uncommon: leukopenia, eosinophilia.

 Rarely: neutropenia, thrombocytopenia.

-Often: headache, dizziness.
+Common: headache, dizziness.

 Visual disorders: